caydenlund/cpp-utilities/README.md

     2. **Options**.
 There are two kinds of options: short (single-character) and long (multi-character).
        In a call to `clang++ file.cpp -o exec`, `-o` is a short option.
        Short options may only be made of letters (uppercase or lowercase) or numbers.
-       Long options may only be made of letters, numbers, hyphens, and underscores; they may not start with a hyphen.
+       Long options may only be made of letters, numbers, hyphens, and underscores, and they may not start with a hyphen.
        Options are case-sensitive.
     3. **Option-arguments**.
 These are arguments of an option.
        In a call to `clang++ file.cpp -o exec`, `exec` is an option-argument (i.e., the argument of the option `-o`).